MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 You can use this same technique to use your labels with Outlook on the web and these mobile mail applications.

-Note that there's no need to do this if you're using Outlook on the web with Exchange Online, because this combination supports built-in labeling when you publish sensitivity labels from the Office 365 Security & Compliance center, Microsoft 365 security center, or Microsoft compliance center.
+Note that there's no need to do this if you're using Outlook on the web with Exchange Online, because this combination supports built-in labeling when you publish sensitivity labels from the Office 365 Security & Compliance Center, Microsoft 365 security center, or Microsoft compliance center.

 If you cannot use built-in labeling with Outlook on the web, see the configuration steps for this workaround: [Integrate Exchange message classification with Azure Information Protection for a mobile device labeling solution](./rms-client/client-admin-guide-customizations.md#integration-with-exchange-message-classification-for-a-mobile-device-labeling-solution).